polyfem/polysolve/README.md

 | 6     | complex and symmetric                   |
 | 11    | real and nonsymmetric                   |
 | 13    | complex and nonsymmetric                |

+## Troubleshooting

+### Compilation error: `use of undeclared identifier 'SuiteSparse_config'`

+This error is cause by having a more recent version of SuiteSparse (`≥ v7.0.0`) installed on your system than the version we download and build.
+We use [@sergiud's fork of SuiteSparse](https://github.com/sergiud/SuiteSparse) which includes CMake support.
+However, the fork is not up to date with the latest version of SuiteSparse (currently `v5.13.0` while the [official release](https://github.com/DrTimothyAldenDavis/SuiteSparse) is at version `v7.0.1`).
+Version `v7.0.0` changed the `SuiteSparse_config.h` header and no longer includes the necessary struct definitions.

+#### Solution

+For now, if you can, please downgrade (`< v7.0.0`) or uninstall your system version of SuiteSparse.
+In the meantime, we will work with the SuiteSparse developers to resolve this issue.